carstenbauer/JuliaNRWSS21/README.md

 An online Julia workshop for the [HPC.NRW Kompetenznetwerk](https://hpc.dh.nrw) which takes place in July 2021 (22nd - 24th).

-In case of questions, feel free to [contact me](http://github.com/crstnbr).

 ## Preparing for the workshop

 ### Software and workshop materials